 Samsung Odyssey Ark price today

-On sale now, the Odyssey Ark price is $2,799, as Samsung has knocked $700 off of its original price (affiliate link).
-The list price has even changed from $2,999.99, so clearly, Samsung came in too high at $3,500 when the Odyssey Ark first launched.
+On sale now, the Odyssey Ark price is $2,999, as Samsung has knocked $500 off of its original price (affiliate link).
+The list price changed to $2,999.99 (it’s not even listed at a discount anymore), so clearly, Samsung came in too high at $3,500 when the Odyssey Ark first launched.

 That helps… a bit.

 It’s the world’s first 55-inch 4K curved gaming monitor with a 165Hz refresh rate and 1ms response time, so the target audience is gamers who have seen the popular 49-inch Samsung Odyssey G9 and asked “what’s bigger and better than this?”
 Of course, now that the new Samsung Odyssey Neo G9 2023 was announced at CES, it may have some competition when it launches.

 I got to test the Odyssey Ark monitor twice – the latest demo time with it was final hardware – just ahead of its early September 2022 release date.
 Take this as a mini Samsung Odyssey Ark review on The Shortcut.
 Let’s start our deep dive into the monitor with the full specs and what I thought of this supremely cool gaming monitor.